0liveiraVictor/postgres-dbms-in-docker-container/README.md

 Postgres is an object-relational Database Management System (DBMS) with origins in the POSTGRES project, created at the University of California, Berkeley, in the 1980s.
 With decades of continuous development, Postgres has established itself as the most advanced open-source database available today.
 Considered among the four most widely used DBMSs in the market, data from [DB-ENGINES](https://db-engines.com/en/ranking) demonstrate how popular Postgres has become.

-In this tutorial, you will learn how to install a Postgres instance in an environment using Docker technology while understanding its related concepts, such as images, containers, volumes, networks, and a bit about DockerHub.
+In this tutorial, you will learn how to install a Postgres instance in an environment using Docker technology while understanding its related concepts, such as image, container, volume, network, and a bit about DockerHub.
 Additionally, the installation of Postgres' graphical management tool, pgAdmin, will also be covered.
 If you feel comfortable, you can skip some topics and go directly to the sections on [Postgres Installation](#postgres-installation) and [pgAdmin Installation](#pgadmin-installation).

 ## Summary